taoshidev/proprietary-trading-network/README.md

 }
 ```
 - Replace YOUR_API_KEY_HERE with your actual TwelveData API key.
 - Obtain an API key by signing up at TwelveData's website.
 The free tier is sufficient for testnet usage.
-For mainnet applications, a premium tier subscription is recommended.
+For mainnet applications, a "Grow" tier subscription is required.

 On Linux: